-- In Seattle and King County, people in their vehicles account for about one-third of the unsheltered population, and in some suburban cities we see an even larger proportion.
-Churches in other parts of the region have already started hosting vehicular residents on their own, so there are opportunities to work with suburban cities and the County on a region-wide approach.
+In Seattle and King County, people in their vehicles make up about one-third of the unsheltered population.
+Faith-based organizations in other parts of the region have already started hosting vehicular residents on their own, so there are opportunities to work with suburban cities and the County on a region-wide approach.

 In 2013, the Road to Housing program served 52 vehicular residents, helping 34 households move into a more stable living environment, such as motel vouchers, and transitional or permanent housing.
 So far in 2014 (January - June), the Road to Housing program has worked with 91 households through case management services, and outreach services has contacted 173 unique households.
 Program staff work to build relationships with vehicular residents around Seattle, and provide assistance and support for needs identified by individual clients.